MichalLytek/type-graphql/Readme.md

 Currently released version `0.1.x` is just a preview of the upcoming integration.
 For now it lacks customization option - picking/omitting fields of object types to expose in the schema, as well as picking CRUD methods and exposed args.

 However, the base functionality is working well, so I strongly encourage you to give it a try and play with it.
-Any feedback about the developers experience, bug reports or ideas about new features or enhancements are very welcome - please feel free to open an issue about that.
+Any feedback about the developers experience, bug reports or ideas about new features or enhancements are very welcome - please feel free to put your two cents into [discussion in the issue](https://github.com/MichalLytek/type-graphql/issues/476).

+In near feature, when Prisma SDK will be ready, the `typegraphql-prisma` integration will also allow to use a code-first approach to build a `schema.prisma` and GraphQL schema at once, using classes with decorators as a single source of truth.
+Stay tuned! :muscle: